rat-c/custom-network-blocklist/README.md

 ## What is a Blocklist?

-Block lists are publicly maintained lists of domains, hosted on a web location somewhere.
+A blocklist is a publicly maintained list of domains that are hosted on a web location and can be used to block access to them.

-### More is not always better

-I also know that some of these blocking lists are huge.
-It may be tempting to use each and every blocklist found here or elsewhere.
-However, I'm strongly advising you not to do that.
-A "nuke everything" approach is not necessarily the best option here.
-Overall, you want to find a balanced solution that both increases your level of privacy while maintaining good functionality.
+### The Importance of Finding the Right Balance

+While there are many blocklists available, it's important to find the right balance between increased privacy and good functionality.
+Using every blocklist you come across may seem like a good idea, but this "nuke everything" approach can actually hinder your online experience.

+### The Custom Network Blocklist

-My custom network blocklist is supposed to provide basic protection of phishing and malware in Europe (de-DE), and these are cases I stumbled across in my daily operation of SOC.
+My custom network blocklist is designed to provide basic protection against phishing and malware attacks in Europe (de-DE), based on real-life cases that we have encountered in our daily operations as a Security Operations Center (SOC).

 ## Usage